-THE EVOLUTION OF THE CRYPTOGAMS1 II.
+THE EVOLUTION OF THE CRYPTOGAMS1

 THE direction and many of the gradations through which the highest classes of the vegetable kingdom have been developed from the lower are preserved in the palæontological record.
-In order to decipher them, however, certain facts must be kept in view : chiefly, that the higher and more complex organisations, are the most susceptible to changes in the external conditions upon which they are dependent, and therefore more readily destroyed, while the simpler the organisation the more yielding or plastic it is, and the greater the chance that it will be able to survive by adapting itself to change.
-Thus the superb Cryptogams of the Carboniferous succumbed on doubt to great physical changes, but the more humble of them bent to the new conditions, and even found therein an impetus leading to unexpected developments, which eventually carried them far beyond their more advanced brethren.
+In order to decipher them, how-ever, certain facts must be kept in view: chiefly, that the higher and more complex organisations, are the most susceptible to changes in the external conditions upon which they are dependent, and therefore more readily destroyed, while the simpler the organisation the more yielding or plastic it is, and the greater the chance that it will be able to survive by adapting itself to change.
+Thus the superb Cryptogams of the Carboniferous succumbed no doubt to great physical changes, but the more humble of them bent to the new conditions, and even found therein an impetus leading to unexpected developments, which eventually carried them far beyond their more advanced brethren.

 Tracing back the origin of vegetable life, we see that it consisted nearest its source solely of Algæ.
 A little later, Cryptogams appeared, and developed their maximum during the Palæozoic period.
-Next, almost synchronously, Gymnosperms are met with, and after a long time preponderate; and then Angiosperms, obscure and subordinate at first, begin, towards the close of the Secondary period, to take the first rank.
+Next, almost synchronously, Gymnosperms are met with, and after a long time preponderate; and then Angiosperms, obscure and subordinate at first, begin, towards the close of the discovered in British Coal.

 Secondary period, to take the first rank.
-Most of the lowest Algæ, such as Ulva and Conferva, are scarcely of a texture to have left traces of their existence, but eight still existing Diatoms have been discovered in British Coal.

-The next group, morphologically, of Algæ-the Siphoneæ-have been shown by M. Munier-Chalmas to be abundant in the Trias and Secondary rocks, and to be analogous, or perhaps identical, with the existing Cymopolia and Acetabularia.
+Most of the lowest Algæ, such as Ulva and Conferva, are scarcely of a texture to have left traces of their existence, but eight still existing Diatoms have been abundant in the Trias and Secondary rocks, and to be analogous, or perhaps identical, with the existing Cymopolia and Acetabularia.
 It is unfortunate that, owing to the texture of most of the Algæ, observation has to be concentrated on the few groups that could be preserved.
 In the Silurian the remains of these are numerous, and of forms completely differing from existing types.